How Toxic Positivity Hurts You: 13 Intense Truths

 So, ironically, the constant pressure to banish negative emotions is making us feel even more unhappy.

-2. Making You Ignore Relationship Issues
+2. Makes You Ignore Relationship Issues

 Toxic positivity can cause you to overlook real problems in your relationships, leading to long-term damage.